Declarations of War

 31st -

-German U-13
+German “U-13”

-was believed sunk by sloop
+sunk by sloop

-Weston off the English East Coast fishing
+“Weston” off the English East Coast

 port of Lowestoft.

-continued along the south and east coasts of Britain as
+continued along the south and east

-well as the waters of Holland, Belgium and northern
+well as the waters of Holland, Belgium

 France during the German Blitzkrieg.